contains the active ingredient atorvastatin calcium

 How to take it

-Swallow the tablets with a glass of water, with or without food.
+Swallow the tablets/capsules whole with a full glass of water.

 When to take it